Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Summary and Future Prospect

 \section{Summary and Future Prospect}

-In conclusion, {we constructed an effective model of a hidden scalar QCD sector at the leading-order scale-symmetry (LOSS) limit, which properly includes an crucial gluon-condensate effect as the nonperturbative-scale anomaly term, \crred{and is} in accordance with the indications from the lattice simulation and other nonperturbative analysis of the scalar QCD.} \crred{Remarkably, it turns out that the LOSS model predicts a massive enough dilaton (with the mass around 300 GeV) as well as a number of detectable cross sections.} This effective model is significantly different than {the conventional realization of scale-invariant hidden-scalar QCD without the scale anomaly effect.} The difference is manifested especially in the {Higgs-trilinear coupling-term}, the enhancement of LHC diHiggs production cross section (at most about 6.8 time larger than the SM prediction), \crred{as well as the resonant cross sections. } In this sense, our model can potentially {provide} a competitive explanation for many exotic \crred{signals beyond the SM}, which can be directly \crred{tested}, \crred{or presumably be} excluded by the future collider experiments, such as the high luminosity-LHC.
+In conclusion, we constructed an effective model for a hidden scalar QCD at the leading-order scale-symmetry (LOSS) limit, which properly includes a crucial gluon-condensate effect as the nonperturbative-scale anomaly term, and is in accordance with the indications from the lattice simulation and other nonperturbative analysis of the scalar QCD.
+Remarkably, it turned out that the LOSS model predicts a massive enough dilaton (with the mass around 280 GeV) as well as a number of detectable cross sections.
+This effective model is significantly different than the conventional realization of scale-invariant hidden-scalar QCD without the scale anomaly effect.
+The difference is manifested especially in the Higgs-trilinear coupling-term, the enhancement of LHC diHiggs production cross section (at most about 10 time larger than the SM prediction), as well as the other dilaton-resonant cross sections.
+In this sense, our model can potentially provide a competitive explanation for many exotic signals beyond the SM, which can be directly tested, or presumably be excluded by the future collider experiments, such as the high luminosity-LHC.